grafana/grafana/docs/sources/enterprise/query-caching.md

 If you experience performance issues or repeated queries become slower to execute, consider clearing your cache.

-> This action impacts all cache-enabled data sources.
+> **Note:** This action impacts all cache-enabled data sources.
 If you are using Memcached, the system clears all data from the Memcached instance.

 **To clear the cache**: